 Representative means an Australian Legal Practitioner, a Law Practice or a Licensed Conveyancer who acts on behalf of a Client.

-Signer means a Person authorised by a Subscriber to sign and, where it is required, certify Instruments and other Documents on behalf of the Subscriber.
+Signer means a Person authorised by a Subscriber to sign Instruments and other Documents on behalf of the Subscriber.

 Subscriber means an ADI, an Australian Legal Practitioner, a Law Practice, a Licensed Conveyancer or a Person who has entered into a Participation Agreement to use an ELN.